Food for Education and Child Nutrition in Senegal

 Podor and Dagana departments of the St. Louis region in Senegal.

 Strengthen the capacity of parents, teachers and citizens to build sustainable solutions in their communities.

 Counterpart has been addressing health and education in Senegal through the Food for Education program since 2001.
-Most recently, our previous program provided 4.5 million meals to 25,000 children in 174 schools throughout the Matam region, dramatically improving school enrollment and retention rates, especially among girls.
-Our current program will expand on these results in the St. Louis region, focusing on improved literacy and health and nutrition.
-The program will work directly with teachers, parents, community members and government to:
+Our previous program provided 4.5 million meals to 25,000 children in 174 schools throughout the Matam region, dramatically improving school enrollment and retention rates, especially among girls.
+Our current program is expanding on these results in the St. Louis region, focusing on improved literacy and health and nutrition.
+The program works directly with teachers, parents, community members and government to:

 Funder: United States Department of Agriculture (USDA).